VoXtream: Full-Stream Text-to-Speech with Extremely Low Latency: Introduction

 Recent work in streaming TTS focuses on real-time synthesis through interleaved or chunked text-speech processing.
 SpeakStream~\cite{bai2025speakstream} employs a decoder-only transformer trained on interleaved text-speech sequences, achieving low first-packet latency but without exploring zero-shot capabilities.
 SyncSpeech~\cite{sheng2025syncspeech} introduces a temporal-masked transformer with one text-token look-ahead and a two-stage NAR decoder, which, however, requires accumulating tokens before audio decoding and thus adds delay.
 IST-LM~\cite{yang2024interleaved} and CosyVoice2~\cite{du2024cosyvoice2} interleave text and speech at fixed ratios in an AR decoder to support full-stream operation, but both use the same NAR flow-matching decoder that operates on chunks, hurting first-packet latency.
 Speak While You Think~\cite{dekel2024speak} distills from a non-streaming model with access to LLM embeddings and requires at least two words of look-ahead to maintain quality.
 LiveSpeech2~\cite{dang2024zero} breaks text into smaller segments and produces speech in a streaming manner but suffers from mismatches between speech generation and text fragments.

 We introduce VoXtream, a fully autoregressive zero-shot TTS model that maps phoneme sequences to audio tokens with minimal delay.
-The architecture combines (1) an incremental Phoneme Transformer with dynamic phoneme look-ahead, (2) a Temporal Transformer (TT) that jointly predicts Mimi semantic and duration tokens, and (3) a Depth Transformer that generates acoustic tokens conditioned on outputs of TT and speaker embeddings.
-Unlike prior systems that require multi-stage decoding, complex alignment mechanisms, or large look-ahead windows, VoXtream combines these 3 components in a unified architecture.
+The architecture combines (1) an incremental Phoneme Transformer with limited phoneme look-ahead, (2) a Temporal Transformer (TT) that jointly predicts Mimi semantic and duration tokens, and (3) a Depth Transformer that generates acoustic tokens conditioned on outputs of TT and speaker embeddings.
+Unlike prior systems, the proposed method encodes text incrementally, making it possible to generate speech with a small look-ahead, as past text states are updated as more context is available.
 VoXtream begins outputting speech immediately after receiving the first word, achieving a first-packet latency as low as 102 ms on a modern GPU.
 Experiments conducted on SEED-TTS and LibriSpeech datasets show that the model generates highly intelligible speech, on par with state-of-the-art TTS models.